RedHatRanger/RHEL9_FreeIPA_Setup/sudo_rules.md

-# 🧑‍💻 Granting Sudo Access to FreeIPA Users
+# 🧑‍💻 Granting Sudo Access to IPA Users

 This guide covers how to assign sudo privileges to a FreeIPA user using both the **Web UI** and **CLI**.